 Having a Strong Lead Generation Strategy in Place

 Lead generation strategies usually follow four steps; lead capture, lead magnets, lead qualification, and lead segmentation.
 You start with collecting basic demographics such as the name, organization, position, company size etc. If traditional demographics aren’t relevant for you, try thinking about the audience psychographics, meaning their culture and core beliefs.

-Lead generation activities include cold calls/emails, chatbot conversations, content subscriptions, event invitations, social media ads, and leveraging organic search traffic.
+Lead generation activities include cold calls/emails, chatbot conversations, ai chatbot conversations, content subscriptions, event invitations, social media ads, and leveraging organic search traffic.

 Leveraging Intake Forms and Questionnaires